qpdf/qpdf/manual/cli.rst

    inline (base64-encoded) or written to a file.
 If ``file`` is chosen, the file will be the name of the input file appended with :samp:`-{nnn}` where :samp:`{nnn}` is the object number.
 The prefix can be overridden with :qpdf:ref:`--json-stream-prefix`.
+This option only applies when used with :qpdf:ref:`--json-output`.

 .. qpdf:option:: --json-stream-prefix=file-prefix